palubaitis/pdf_chat/README.md

 # pdf2chat

-A full stack application
+A full-stack application